Buenos Aires Welcome Pack

 Code of Conduct

-• Report any unsavory, criminal or unwelcome behaviour to a member of the resort staff If you feel uncomfortable and are not sure how to deal with a situation then Team Noma are always on hand to help.
+3. Reporting Concerns: If you witness any unsavory, criminal, or unwelcome behavior, please report it to a member of the resort staff immediately.
+If you find yourself in an uncomfortable situation and are unsure how to handle it, Team Noma is always available to assist.

-If you would like to report something to do with your Community Manager, please feel free to email the Head of Community Operations on calla@noma-collective.com
+If you wish to report something related to your Community Manager or escalate any issues, please feel free to email the Head of Community Operations at calla@noma-collective.com or DM her on Slack.
+Your safety and comfort are our top priority.

 Leaving Process